-Hyacinth Solar, LLC is proposing a 1MW solar garden project located west of the Northfield Hospital and Benedictine Living Community in Dakota County.
-St. Olaf College owns the A-S: Agricultural zoned parcel which is located within corporate limits.
+Hyacinth Solar, LLC is proposing up to a 1MW solar garden project located west of the Northfield Hospital and Benedictine Living Community in Dakota County.
+The parcel is owned by St. Olaf College, located within corporate limits, and the property is zoned A-S: Agricultural.
 The project is adjacent to, and south of, the existing solar garden lying north of North Avenue/330th St. and west of the intersection with Eaves Avenue.